City Council approves Waste Diversion Plan for Businesses and Organizations

 Interested in seeing the latest updates on the City of Saskatoon's public engagement activities on Waste Diversion?

-Phase 3: Recommendations & Decision Making - What is Justified?
+Phase 3: Recommendations & Decision Making

 Based on input from the Waste Diversion Engagement Report, and input from project stakeholders and community engagement, the City of Saskatoon will develop a comprehensive Waste Diversion Plan and make recommendations for Council’s consideration.